-This series is an exploration of the La Cloche landscape in Northern Ontario, made famous by the Group of Seven.
+An exploration of the La Cloche landscape in Northern Ontario, made famous by the Group of Seven.
 As an immigrant, I am continually in the process of developing my Canadian identity, which for me is rooted in relationship to the land.
 I wondered what I could create if I connected with the same environments that inspired these Canadian art icons?

 This series is a continuation of my Chasing Legends body of work, which explores iconic Ontario lanscapes, which inspired the Group of Seven.

-This new series of still life images is about the things we collect and how they relate to our memories of experiences the items reference (work in progress).
+This series of still life images is about the things we collect and how they relate to our memories of experiences the items reference (work in progress).

-These high-key, black-and-white photographs document the special bond that develops between a mother and her child through breastfeeding.
+High-key, black-and-white photographs document the special bond that develops between a mother and her child through breastfeeding.
 The images emphasize the beauty and purity of this instinctual, private act, while also testing societal boundaries associated with it.

 Selected images from a series of self portraits taken with a pinhole camera.
 The long exposures required me to SIT with myself and explored issues of identity and entering adulthood.